Antanas Guoga: Politics

-Main areas of engagement: Legislation and parliamentary scrutiny

-Activities: Law-making, including consideration of draft legal acts, assessment of legislative proposals and submission of conclusions to the Seimas, drawing of conclusions regarding international treaties of the Republic of Lithuania and other foreign policy matters considered by the Seimas;

-Contribution to shaping of international trade and development cooperation policy;

-Debates on representation of the Seimas at international organisations, submission of recommendations concerning the activities of the Seimas delegations, co-ordination of activities of the groups for inter-parliamentary relations; parliamentary scrutiny of the ministries and other governmental agencies implementing foreign policy, submission of proposals and recommendations on the improvement of their activities; Cultivation and development of relations, in co-operation with governmental and non-governmental organisations.

 Guoga was a member of the Alliance of Liberals and Democrats group in the European Parliament until 4 October 2016.
 He became a member of the European People's Party which is the biggest party in the Parliament.
 He worked on a range of digital policies in the Internal Market and Consumer Protection Committee (IMCO).
 Guoga was actively involved in a number of Digital Single Market topics.
 Being an entrepreneur himself, Guoga worked for better conditions for European businesses, especially in the technology sector.
 These conditions include smarter regulations, less red tape, and policies that encourage innovation and entrepreneurship.

 In 2015 Guoga was chosen as the Lithuanian representative in the POLITICO 28 list.
 The European affairs weekly newspaper chose one person from each of the European Union's 28 member-states who is "shaping, shaking and stirring Europe."

 Guoga was elected as the vice-chairman of the European Parliament delegation to Armenia, Azerbaijan and Georgia, appointed as a member of the Euronest Parliamentary Assembly, a substitute member of the delegation for relations with Switzerland and Norway in the EU-Iceland Joint Parliamentary Committee and in the European Economic Area (EEA) Joint Parliamentary Committee.
 He was also a substitute member in the Employment and Social Affairs Committee (EMPL).

 Guoga is Coder Dojo and entrepreneurship education ambassador in Lithuania.
 In 2016, he launched Coder Dojo movement in Lithuania and was one of the organisers of programming clubs for 7–17 years old youth in the country.

 For four years in a row, 2015, 2016 and 2017 he organized the biggest ICT and entrepreneurship event in the Baltics #SWITCH!